 - N6,000 cash for the women bride’s lineage

-My narrator on this grooms’ guide, ‘Nele, advices that you should expect a slight difference in the bride price list and traditional marriage process, IF your fiancé is from another part of Edo state.
-She says that the traditional marriage custom across Edo state is generally similar similar.
+My narrator on this grooms’ guide, ‘Nele, advises that you should expect a slight difference in the bride price list and traditional marriage process IF your fiancé is from another part of Edo state.
+She says that the traditional marriage custom across Edo state is generally similar.
 SEE BELOW: the forbidden dates to avoid when going to pay the bride price.

-- The bride price/ dowry list are the customary gift items that a groom takes to the bride’s family, when asking for the bride’s hand in marriage.
-You may want to buy them one after he other until you get all of them.
+a).
+The bride price/ dowry list is the customary gift items that a groom takes to the bride’s family when asking for the bride’s hand in marriage.
+You may want to buy them one after the other until you get all of them.
 Be sure to leave the perishable items for when it’s close to your marriage introduction and bride price ceremony.

-- You need to know that the above bride price list value, and any other culture’s bride price list is not the price of your wife-to-be.
+b).
+You need to know that the above bride price list value and any other culture’s bride price list is not the price of your wife-to-be.
 Those are just customary and symbolic – did not start today.
 You cannot buy a woman for any monetary amount.
 So after paying her bride price, treat her well because you did not buy her.

-Guide and Explanation for this Post was by Henrietta Oziengbe Eromonele (aka Nele):
+Guide and Explanation for this Post were by Henrietta Oziengbe Eromonele (aka Nele):

-Nele is an Edo / Benin city based makeup artist that specialises in bridal makeup, head gear (gele) tying, bridal hair, rental and making of beads costume for brides and grooms and sales of pro makeup tools.
-To book her wedding and event services, call her on: 08062522976 OR email her at [email protected]
+Nele is an Edo / Benin city based makeup artist that specializes in bridal makeup, headgear (gele) tying, bridal hair, rental and making of beads costume for brides and grooms and sales of pro makeup tools.
+To book her wedding and event services, call her on 08062522976 OR email her at [email protected]